artefactory/choice-learn/docs/paper/paper.md

 | Choice-Learn | CondL, NestL,\                  | $\checkmark$       | $\checkmark$   | L-BFGS         | $\checkmark$         |
 |              | LatC                            |                    |                |                |                      |
 +==============+=================================+====================+================+================+======================+

+A summary of the main contributions is provided in Table \label{tab:comparison1} and \label{tab:comparison2}.

 # Statement of need